microsoft/vscode-remote-release/.github/ISSUE_TEMPLATE/remote_ssh_bug_form.md

       options:
       - label: I have followed these debugging steps
         required: true
-      - label: I have tried both settings of `remote.SSH.useLocalServer`
+      - label: I have tried both values of the `remote.SSH.useLocalServer` setting
         required: true
-      - label: I have tried both settings of `remote.SSH.localServerDownload`
+      - label: I have tried both values of the `remote.SSH.localServerDownload` setting
         required: true
       - label: My SSH command works from a local terminal
       - label: I can connect using the Remote-SSH extension on VS Code when all other VS Code extensions are disabled